toan06/EZ/README.md

 * Go to the _URL_ bar delete the old URL and paste the code I put in the code description
 * ex: URL is: ~https://google.com~ <= remove it and add _"JavaScript: alert("run!")"_ *I think only run on Chrome*
 * If you reload the page the code will be lost, or if you switch to another URL and then switch back the code will also be lost
+## read
+* Although the code is not complicated, I find it very interesting and the power of JavaScript in the browser is really strong.